 It’s tradition for perfumers to have a ‘trophy’ wall in their office: a shelf with all their creations.
 It starts out bare, of course, but as their career progresses, fills up with beautiful bottles and extravagant boxes, a testament to their talent.

 Sonia Constant‘s ‘trophy wall’ at leading fragrance house Givaudan, in Paris, is quite something.
-Though only in her mid-thirties, Sonia’s roll-call of fragrances is longer than most people’s arms – from Balmain Extatic to Montblanc Emblem, Oscar de la Renta Fresh Vanilla to Burberry Sport for Men, via eight fragrances for Fragonard (Muguet, Le Lilas, Étoile, among others), as well as Guerlain L’Abeille and Acqua Allegoria Tiaré Mimosa.
+Sonia’s roll-call of fragrances is longer than most people’s arms – from Balmain Extatic to Montblanc Emblem, Oscar de la Renta Fresh Vanilla to Burberry Sport for Men, via eight fragrances for Fragonard (Muguet, Le Lilas, Étoile, among others), as well as Guerlain L’Abeille and Acqua Allegoria Tiaré Mimosa.
 And that’s just a taster.

 Now a mother-of-two, Sonia trained at the Paris perfumery school ISIPCA.
 ‘I didn’t really know I wanted to be a perfumer; I thought I might become a designer, a stylist, an architect.
 And then I discovered ISIPCA and because I loved fragrance, it seemed the perfect profession for me.
 My grandmother says that one of my first words was “flower”.’

 ‘My family didn’t really believe I could do it,’ Sonia continues, ‘because they thought I was too shy and not tough enough to work in such a competitive industry.
 I did not have an uncle, a father or any male relatives to help pave the way.
 I was alone in believing I could achieve my dream.
 Even as a young woman, though, I thought that it was better to aim for the moon – and if I missed, at least will end up in the stars… It took five years: I did a “sandwich” course, training at the school and spending time at Givaudan, where I still work.’